-- provide an opportunity for the PSAA to request a review of the final conclusion (see Part C).
-The letter should note that any such review will not delay or prevent Tusla from taking any action it deems necessary to protect the welfare of any child determined to be at immediate serious risk of harm from the PSAA. - inform the PSAA that they must request the review within 14 days of receipt of the final conclusion. - inform the PSAA if they do not request a review, the final conclusion of founded will stand.
+Provide an opportunity for the PSAA to request a review of the final conclusion (see Part C).
+The letter should note that any such review will not delay or prevent Tusla from taking any action it deems necessary to protect the welfare of any child determined to be at immediate serious risk of harm from the PSAA.

+- Inform the PSAA that they must request the review within 14 days of receipt of the final conclusion. - Inform the PSAA if they do not request a review, the final conclusion of founded will stand. - 19.3.2 | Inform the PSAA of the implications of a final conclusion

-20.3.2 | Inform the PSAA of the implications of a final conclusion is a potential risk of harm to a child or children, actions may be taken by the CASP social worker in respect of informing relevant third parties.
+If the final conclusion includes a founded outcome and if it is determined there is a potential risk of harm to a child or children, actions may be taken by the CASP social worker in respect of informing relevant third parties.